aparmendariz/mcf_docs/docs/source/getting_started.rst

     my_policy_tree = OptimalPolicy(
         var_d_name="d",
         var_polscore_name=["Y_LC0_un_lc_pot", "Y_LC1_un_lc_pot", "Y_LC2_un_lc_pot"],
-        var_x_ord_name=["x1", "x2"],
+        var_x_name_ord=["x1", "x2"],
-        var_x_unord_name=["female"],
+        var_x_name_unord=["female"],
         gen_method="policy tree",
-        pt_depth=2
+        pt_depth_tree_1=2
         )

-Note that the ``pt_depth`` parameter specifies the depth of the policy tree.
+Note that the ``pt_depth_tree_1`` parameter specifies the depth of the (first) policy tree.
 For demonstration purposes we set it to 2.
 In practice, you should choose a larger value which will increase the computational burden.
+See the :doc:`User guide <user_guide/optimal-policy_example>` and the :doc:`Algorithm reference <algorithm_reference/optimal-policy_algorithm>` for more detailed explanations.

-After initializing a Optimal Policy Tree, the **mcf** package will automatically create an output folder.
+After initializing an Optimal Policy Tree, the **mcf** package will automatically create an output folder.
 This folder will contain a number of standard outputs for your convenience.
 You can find the location of this folder in your console output.
 Alternatively, you can manually specify the folder location using the ``gen_outpath`` parameter.

 Fit an Optimal Policy Tree